 All three lectures will be held in the Lecture Theatre, Continuing Education, Rewley House, Wellington Square, Oxford OX1 2JA

 Registration for in-person attendance is now open on Bookwhen.

 Please note that seats are allocated on a first-come, first-served basis.
 Since there is no charge for the event, not all registered participants attend.
 To compensate for this, we operate a policy of overbooking so please arrive early in order to guarantee your seat.

-We regret that we are unable to offer online participation, however we aim to publish the videos on YouTube later in the autumn.
+We regret that we are unable to offer online participation, however we aim to publish the videos on YouTube later in the year.